The Cocktail Craftsman

 Liquor and Mixer

-We will write about each of the ingredients in more detail but know just like cocktail ingredients each can be mixed with each other in different ways.
-For example, you can have a party with Wine, Beer, and a Cocktail Menu; or a party with Liquor and Mixers with Bottled Cocktails; or just a party with an Open/Cash Bar.
+We will write about each of the ingredients in more detail but know just like cocktail ingredients each can be mixed with the other in different ways.
+For example, you can have a party with Wine, Beer, and a Cocktail Menu; a party with Liquor and Mixers with Bottled Cocktails; or just a party with an Open/Cash Bar.
 The above list is in the order of ease to tend.

 Once you get to the point of having a cocktail menu or open bar you may need to employ the use of a hired bartender.
 Another reason to hire a tender is based on the number of guests and how much time you want to join your guest for the party.
 The more guests you have and the more difficult the serving method used the less time you will have at the party.
 That is unless you hire a professional bartender.

 All the quantities mentioned below are based on a 3-hour party with guests drinking 1 to 2 drinks per hour.
-You really need to judge for yourself based on the type of party you expect.
+You really need to judge yourself based on the type of party you expect.

 For example, if you are having a bunch of folks over for poker and to watch the game you may want to stock up on more beer.
 If it is a wedding reception you are throwing expect to stock up on wine and champagne.
 If you are giving a poolside coat and tie affair the cocktail menu and open bar would be heavily hit.